 Active civically, he was a member of the Putney Volunteer Fire Department for over 30 years.
 He was a devoted family man and cherished time spent with his family.

 An ardent outdoorsman, he enjoyed haying, cutting firewood, puttering around his home and operating one of his prize possessions’ a 1957 Ford Major tractor that was purchased new by his family 60 years ago.
 He was also an avid NASCAR fan.

 On June 15, 1952 at the Putney Federated Church he was married to Mary Elsie Blood who survives.

 Besides his faithful and devoted wife of 65 years he leaves four sons, Leonard Aiken and his wife Jeri of Pawley’s Island, South Carolina, Roger Aiken and wife Linda of Putney, Bruce Aiken and William Aiken also of Putney, two brothers, Delbert Aiken of Springfield, Vermont and Henry Aiken of Buffalo, New York, four grandchildren, six great grandchildren and many nieces, nephews, great nieces and great nephews.

 He was predeceased by five brothers, Lyle, Roy, Wallace, Robert and Lee Aiken.

-Graveside committal services with full military honors will be conducted in Mount Pleasant Cemetery on Saturday, May 26th.
-A memorial gathering is also planned in conjunction with the graveside service, to be announced by the funeral home.
+Graveside committal services with full military honors will be conducted in Mount Pleasant Cemetery in Putney on Saturday, May 26th at 11:00 a.m.

 Memorial contributions in Mr. Aiken’s name may be made to the Putney Volunteer Fire Department, 14 Main Street, Putney, VT 05346.